Notes on C

 backward by those many units.
 C makes sure that the pointer is

-if the pointer is type *
+incremented by sizeof(type) if the pointer is type *.

 void pointer